johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ```
 {
-    'Document A': "This is the liberal solution: All text is good as well as bad.
-The good one has to take his own position .
-We are the liberal ones .
+    "Document A": "This is the liberal solution: All text is good as well as bad.
+The good one has to take his own position.
+We are the liberal ones.
 Not the center nor the progressive ones.",
-    'Document B': "This is the center solution: They are bad not good, if everyone remains on his own position we are all alone which is bad .
-We are the center ones .
-Not the progressive nor the liberal ones .",
+    "Document B": "This is the center solution: They are bad, not good, if everyone remains in his own position we are all alone which is bad.
+We are the center ones.
+Not the progressive nor the liberal ones.",
-    'Document C': "This is the progressive solution: Another groups position is the problem.
-They dont move from their position .
-We are the progressive ones .
-Not the liberal nor the center ones . "
+    "Document C": "This is the progressive solution: Another group's position is the problem.
+They don't move from their position.
+We are the progressive ones.
+Not the liberal nor the center ones."
 }
 ```